JGeek00/passcard_hub_flutter/README.md

 ### PassCard Hub is available on Google Play!
 [Download it from here](https://play.google.com/store/apps/details?id=com.jgeek00.passcardhub)

+## Privacy policy
+PassCard Hub does not collect any personal user data.
+All data stored into the application is kept on the user's device.

 ## Third-party libraries
 - [file_picker](https://pub.dev/packages/file_picker)
 - [pass_flutter](https://pub.dev/packages/pass_flutter) This library has been modified by me to add option to read locally stored pkpass files.